Skip to content

 Naninovel will automatically use addressables when the package is installed in the project and Use Addressables property is enabled in resource provider configuration.
 No additional setup is required.
 All the assets assigned in the Naninovel's configuration menus (eg, scenario scripts, character sprites, audio clips, etc) will be registered with the system (assigned an address) when building the player.

-In case you wish to configure how the Naninovel addressable assets are served (eg, specify a remote web host), edit Naninovel groups via Window -> Asset Management -> Addressables -> Groups menu.
+In case you wish to configure how the Naninovel assets are served (eg, specify a remote web host), edit Naninovel groups via Window -> Asset Management -> Addressables -> Groups menu.
 The groups are automatically created when first building the game; in case they're missing, you can create them manually.

 cover